MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ---
 # Microsoft Entra multifactor authentication external method provider reference (Preview)

-This topic describes how external authentication providers connect to Entra ID.

-Entra ID external authentication methods are the way to allow organizations to integrate external authentication providers as a method to satisfy the second factor of multifactor authentication requirements for the resource/application being requested.
+This topic describes how an external authentication provider connect to Microsoft Entra multifactor authentication (MFA).
+An external authentication provider can integrate with Entra ID tenants as an external authentication method (EAM).
+An EAM can satisfy the second factor of an MFA requirement for access to a resource or application.

-When a user signs in, that tenant's policies are evaluated.
-The authentication requirements are determined based on the resource being accessed.
-Any number of policies may apply to a given sign-in given the parameters of each policy.
-Those parameters include users and groups, applications, platform, sign-in risk level, and others.
-Based on the authentication requirements, the user may need to use an additional factor that satisfies the MFA requirement.
-This factor will need to complement the type of first factor.
+When a user signs in, that tenant policies are evaluated.
+The authentication requirements are determined based on the resource that the user tries to access.
+Multiple policies may apply to the sign-in, depending on their parameters.
+Those parameters include users and groups, applications, platform, sign-in risk level, and more.
+Based on the authentication requirements, the user may need to sign in with another factor to meet the MFA requirement.
+The second factor needs to complement the type of first factor.

-The user’s authentication will be treated as having met the MFA requirement once Entra ID has validated that the first factor completed with Entra ID and the second factor completed with the external provider satisfy the requirement for two or more types of methods from "something you know", "something you have", "something you are."

-This document describes integration of authentication methods provided by external authentication providers, called external authentication methods (EAMs), to satisfy the second factor, in addition to the built-in authentication methods.
 EAMs are added to Entra ID by the tenant admin.
+If a tenant requires an EAM for MFA, the sign-in is considered to meet the MFA requirement after Entra ID validates both:

+- The first factor completed with Entra ID <!---completed with a built-in method in Entra ID?--->
+- The second factor completed with the EAM

+That combination satisfies the MFA requirement for two or more types of methods from *something you know*, *something you have*, and *something you are*.

-EAMs are implemented on top of Open ID Connect.
+EAMs are implemented on top of Open ID Connect (OIDC).
 This implementation requires at least three publicly facing endpoints:

-- An Open ID Connect Discovery endpoint, described in [Discovery of provider metadata via OIDC Discovery](#discovery-of-provider-metadata)
+- An OIDC Discovery endpoint, as described in [Discovery of provider metadata](#discovery-of-provider-metadata)
-- A valid Open ID Connect authentication endpoint
+- A valid OIDC authentication endpoint
 - A URL where the public certificates of the provider are published

-The flow to satisfy authentication that includes an external method is as follows:
+Let's look closer at the flow to satisfy authentication that includes an EAM:

-1. User attempts to sign in to an app that is protected by Entra ID, satisfies first factor (such as an Entra ID password).
+1. The user tries to sign in to an application that's protected by Entra ID by satisfying a first factor, like a password.
-1. Entra ID determines that an additional factor needs to be satisfied, for example, by processing Conditional Access policies for the user’s tenant.
+1. Entra ID determines that another factor needs to be satisfied.
+For example, a Conditional Access policy requires MFA.
-1. User chooses the external auth method as second factor.
+1. The user chooses the EAM as a second factor.
 1. Entra ID redirects the user's browser session to the EAM URL:
-   1. This URL is discovered from the discovery URL provisioned by the admin when creating the EAM.
+   1. This URL is discovered from the discovery URL provisioned by an admin when they created the EAM.
-   1. The app provides an expired/near-expired token that contains information identifying the user and tenant.
+   1. The application provides an expired or nearly expired token that contains information tp identify the user and tenant.
-1. The external authentication provider validates that the token came from Entra ID and checks the contents of the token.
+1. The external authentication provider validates that the token came from Entra ID, and checks the contents of the token.
 1. The external authentication provider might optionally make a call to Microsoft Graph to fetch additional information about the user.
 1. The external authentication provider performs any actions it deems necessary, such as authenticating the user with some credential.
 1. The external authentication provider redirects the user back to Entra ID with a valid token, including all required claims.
-1. Entra ID validates that the token's signature came from the configured external authentication provider and then checks the contents of the token.
+1. Entra ID validates that the token's signature came from the configured external authentication provider, and then checks the contents of the token.
 1. Entra ID validates the token against the requirements.
-1. If the validation succeeds, the user has satisfied the requirement.
-The user might have to satisfy additional policy requirements, authentication succeeds satisfying MFA.
+1. If the validation succeeds, the user satisfied the MFA requirement.
+The user might also have to meet other policy requirements.

 :::image type="content" source="./media/concept-authentication-external-method-provider/how-external-method-authentication-works.png" alt-text="Diagram of how external method authentication works.":::